superjunky/Domoticz-Brel-Plugin/README.md

 By default this Tilt-device in Domoticz will send a 90-degrees-command when switched on, and a 0-degrees-command when switched of.
 Use the slider to choose a custom position.

 ## Bonus: Homebridge
 So, you have Domoticz running at home, AND you have an iPhone?
 Chances are you have a copy of Homebridge running aswel.
 Then go ahead, get yourself the MQTTthing-plugin for homebride, setup MQTT for Domoticz, and add the config below to your Homebridge config.
-Don't forget to replace `{idx position device}` and `{idx tilt device}`...
-And, There you go, your Brel-blinds can be controlled from within your Apple's Homekit :)
+Don't forget to replace `{idx position device}` and `{idx tilt device}` with the idx's of the Domoticz devices...
+And there you go, your Brel-blinds can be controlled from within your Apple's Homekit :)

 ```JSON
 {